Climate Jargon

 Coral bleaching: When a coral reef in hot water ejects algae living inside, turning the reef white and sometimes killing the coral

-Cradle-to-grave: See life-cycle assessment
+Cradle-to-grave: See Life-cycle assessment

 Crop residue: Leftovers after harvesting and processing a crop